vinniefalco/LuaBridge/README.md

 The result is to create a table in `_G` (the global namespace in Lua) called "test".
-Since we have not performed any registrations, this table will be mostly empty, except for some bookkeeping fields that LuaBridge inserts.
+Since we have not performed any registrations, this table will be mostly empty, except for some necessary bookkeeping fields.
 LuaBridge reserves all identifiers that start with a double underscore.
 So `__test` would be an invalid name (although LuaBridge will silently accept it).
 Functions like `beginNamespace` return the corresponding object on which we can make more registrations.
 This:

     getGlobalNamespace (L)
       .beginNamespace ("test")